Central Asia Program

 Photo by Abel Polese

-For an inclusive knowledge on and for Central Asia.
+An inclusive knowledge on and for Central Asia

 The Central Asia Program (CAP) at George Washington University advances high-quality research on contemporary Central Asia by empowering local voices and international scholars and experts alike, and serves as an interface for academic and policy communities.